 Tam is a Certified Forest Therapy Guide as well as a Training Apprentice and Mentor with the Association of Nature and Forest Therapy Guides and Programs.
 Living in a fast-paced urban environment, Tam seeks refuge in local parks, gardens, and green spaces.

-Working locally as a self employed Handy Person as well as a teacher and custodian at The Eliot School, Tam is very connected to her neighborhood of Jamaica Plain where she has lived since 1998.
-She also has extensive experience working with LGBTQ Youth through BAGLY, The Theater Offensive’s True Colors, and The Venture Out Project.
-Tam is excited to share the practice of taking in the forest atmosphere by guiding Forest Therapy Walks for all.
+Working locally as a self employed Handy Person as well as a teacher and custodian at The Eliot School, Tam is deeply rooted in the neighborhood of Jamaica Plain since 1998.
+Tam has extensive experience working with LGBTQ Youth through BAGLY and The Theater Offensive’s True Colors, and The Venture Out Project.

 Tam holds CPR, First Aid and Wilderness First Aid certifications.